jandejager10/CodInstProj3/testing.md

 ### 9.
 When adding a book, the year selection only goes back to 2014.
     ![alt text](static/img/date_backdate.png)
     -   yearRange	Number || Array	10	Number of years either side, or array of upper/lower range.
         - .datepicker default is being used.
 Will NOT be updated as date can be manually changed.

 ### 10.
 When adding a book, if republished with multiple ISBN, the field is too small.
     ![alt text](static/img/insert_errors1.png)
     -   Models.py contains isbn = db.Column(db.String(13))
         -   will NOT be updated for multiple ISBN usage at this stage.
+            -   This is now updated to 50 characters.

 ### 11.
 When editing a book, clicking the edit button causes an error.